kapresoft/kapresoft.github.io/_posts/kitchen/2023-04-06-madein-vs-allclad-stainless-steel-pans.md

 ### Made In Stainless Clad Warranty

-According to the warranty policy stated on the Made-In Cookware website <https://madeincookware.com/pages/warranty>,  the company covers defects resulting from manufacturing in its **_Stainless Clad_** cookware products.
+According to the warranty[^1] policy stated on the Made-In Cookware website <https://madeincookware.com/pages/warranty>,  the company covers defects resulting from manufacturing in its **_Stainless Clad_** cookware products.
 However, there are some limitations and exclusions to the warranty.
 For example, the warranty does not cover changes in appearance, damage, or staining due to normal wear and tear, use of metal utensils, or the use of the dishwasher.
 Additionally, warping or damage caused by prolonged exposure to high heat or thermal shock is not covered under the warranty.
 It's important to review the specific terms and conditions of the warranty before making a purchase.

 ### All-Clad Stainless Steel Warranty

-_All-Clad_ offers a limited lifetime warranty on its stainless steel cookware products.
+_All-Clad_ offers a limited lifetime warranty[^2] on its stainless steel cookware products.
 The warranty covers defects in materials and workmanship under normal use and care.
 If a product is found to be defective within the warranty period, _All-Clad_ will repair or replace it free of charge.
 However, the warranty does not cover products purchased from unauthorized sellers, normal wear and tear, or damage caused by improper use, high heat, or exposure to certain substances.
 For more information, see the _All-Clad_ Cookware Limited Lifetime Warranty at <https://www.all-clad.com/warranty>.

 ## In Conclusion